-Please refer to the Regulations for Determining the Equivalency of Foreign Legal Education on this web site, or write to the Board for a copy of this information.
+Please refer to the Regulations for Determining the Equivalency of Foreign Legal Education on this web site.
 The Board handles these determinations on a case-by-case basis.
-Please note that Maine Bar Admission Rule 10(c)(4) requires that applicants who graduate from a foreign law school with a legal education which, in the Board’s opinion pursuant to regulations adopted by the Board, is equivalent to that provided in those law schools accredited by the ABA, must have been admitted to practice in that country or by examination in one or more jurisdictions within the United States AND has been in active practice in a jurisdiction in which applicant is licensed for at least three years before they are eligible to sit for the Maine bar.
+Please note that Maine Bar Admission Rule 10(c)(4) requires that applicants who graduate from a foreign law school with a legal education that, in the Board’s opinion pursuant to regulations adopted by the Board, is equivalent to that provided in those law schools accredited by the ABA, must have been admitted to practice in that country or by examination in one or more jurisdictions within the United States AND has been in active practice in a jurisdiction in which applicant is licensed for at least three years before they are eligible to sit for the Maine bar.
 MBAR 10(c)(4).
 Back to Index.

 Maine Bar Admission Rule 10(c)(3) requires that applicants who graduate from a non-ABA accredited program must be admitted and practice in a jurisdiction for three years before they are eligible to sit for the Maine bar.
 MBAR 10(c)(3).
 Graduates of the Massachusetts School of Law are eligible to sit for the Maine bar exam if they have been admitted in Massachusetts and file a certificate of good standing with the Board.
 Back to Index.

 You may download forms for requesting testing accommodations directly from this web site.
-Click here.
+Click Testing Accommodations Application Forms.
 The Board’s policy regarding testing accommodation requests is also posted in this web site.
 The Board handles each request for such accommodations on a case-by-case basis.
 Back to Index.

 Yes, the request must be in writing.
 The applicant should state for which exam they sat and enclose a money order in the amount of $25.00.
 Applications are not, however, kept indefinitely.
+Generally, applications more than ten years old are destroyed.
 Back to Index.